debuggify/debuggify_js/README.md

 ## Contributing ##

+  - Fork debuggify_js
+  - Create a topic branch - git checkout -b my_branch
+  - Rebase your branch so that all your changes are reflected in one commit
+  - Push to your branch - git push origin my_branch
+  - Create a Pull Request from your branch, include as much documentation as you can in the commit message/pull request, following these guidelines on writing a good commit message
+  - That's it!

 ### Bugs & Suggestions ###
 Make a new ticket for new bugs / suggestions at [github issue tracker]